yashas3013/opengl-es-sdk-for-android/README.md

 To build the sample applications:
 - Open Android Studio.
-- Click on "Open an existing Android Studio project" and point to the directory where you extracted the Android samples.
+- Click on "Open an existing Android Studio pro/home/yas/StudioProjects/SSSject" and point to the directory where you extracted the Android samples.
 - Now you can select individual samples and run them directly on your target device.

 #### Notes